Blue-Ventures-Conservation/GEM/README.md

 interested users to understand how certain intermediate products are generated or statistics calculated.
-The inclusion of these scripts is further discussed in the ‘OPERATION’ section of this document (below), which also provides further detail on how to best run the GEMv for your own personal use.
+The inclusion of these scripts is further discussed in the ‘OPERATION’ section of this document (below), which also provides further detail on how to best run the GEM for your own personal use.
 The most convenient way will be to follow the three hyper-links and use the captured code.
 However, this Git repository can also be copied and saved as scripts in your own personal GEE script